Editor's Note: This review was originally published on September 16, 2020 and has been updated with new information.

-Starting at $299 (available for pre-order now and purchase on October 13), this new VR headset is the key to Facebook's vision of the future.
+Starting at $299, this VR headset is the key to Facebook's vision of the future.
 Come 2021, Oculus will abandon headsets that require a PC connection, phasing out the Oculus Rift S and making the Quest 2 Facebook’s only VR headset.
 The Quest 2 ends the era of Rift, but is it worthy?

 WIth its standalone form factor, it doesn't require a PC or smartphone connection, making it easier for newcomers to adopt.
 It's a more accessible and more powerful VR device that Facebook sees as the catalyst for mass adoption of VR.
 After playing with it for a couple of weeks, we tend to agree.
 It's not perfect, but it's really good!